suchipi/hex-engine/packages/website/docs/api-2d.md

    * To work around browsers disallowing sound to be played without the user interacting with
    * the page first, the synthesis model will not be created until the first time the user
    * clicks on the page, or presses a key.
 Until then, this will be `null`.
+   *
+   * Available since version: 0.0.1
    */
   synthesis: Object; // return type of makeModalSynthesis from the "modal-synthesis" package

+  /**
+   * Plays the sound, if the browser is allowed to play sound; browser disallow
+   * webpages from playing sound until the first time the user interacts with the
+   * page (via a click or keypress).
+So this method won't have an effect until after
+   * the first time the user has clicked somewhere on the page, or pressed some key
+   * on their keyboard.
+   *
+   * Available since version: 0.0.1
+   */
   play(options?: {
     amplitudeMultiplier?: number | ((modeIndex: number) => number) | undefined;
     frequencyMultiplier?: number | ((modeIndex: number) => number) | undefined;